guillermooo/sublime-undocs/source/basic_concepts.rst

 Your System's Python vs the Sublime Text 2 Embedded Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On Windows and Linux, Sublime Text 2 comes with its own Python interpreter and it's separate from your system's Python installation.
+On **Windows** and **Linux**, Sublime Text 2 comes with its own Python interpreter and it's separate from your system's Python installation.

-On OS X, the system Python is used instead.
+On **OS X**, the system Python is used instead.
 Modifying your system version of Python, such as replacing it with the MacPorts version, can cause problems for Sublime Text.

 The embedded interpreter is intended only to interact with the plugin API, not for general development.